 Contractors and IR35 (updated)

 We originally published an article about the IR35 reforms in October 2019 - its recommended to read that and get some background.
-This update is written just as the extension of the IR35 legislation (which now includes contractors in the private sector) comes into force in April 2020.
-The law as proposed remains largely unchanged from the draft legislation despite significant discontent from contractors, hirers, and agencies.
+This update was originally written just as the extension of the IR35 legislation (which now includes contractors in the private sector) was scheduled to come into force in April 2020, however that was delayed by the emerging coronavirus (covid-19) pandemic.
+This article has now been updated again for March 2021, as the law remains largely unchanged from the draft legislation (despite significant discontent from contractors, hirers, and agencies).
 So what are the changes, who is affected, and what should you do?

 The change in who determines status means that the responsibility for ensuring the correct tax treatment has also shifted, and this leads into the biggest worry for hirers and agencies: "debt transfer".
 The new legislation gives HMRC the power to collect unpaid PAYE from other parties in the supply chain if they cannot recover it from the contractor or their limited company.
 This already applies to all contracts in the public sector, and now engagements with medium and large companies in the private sector.